Vish Viswanathan, Karthik Kumar, Thomas Willhalm, Patrick Lu, Blazej Filipiak, Sri Sakthivelu

 prints a matrix of local and cross-socket memory b/w

-prints peak memory b/w for various read-write ratios with all local accesses
+prints peak memory b/w (core generates requests at fastest possible rate) for various read-write ratios with all local accesses

 prints the idle memory latency of the platform